urani-trade/solana-dev-onboarding-rs/demos/backend/06_transfer_hooks_counter/README.md

 <br>

-* Additional logic to this transfer hook that needs additional account should be added to the `ExtraAccountMetaList` account.
+* Additional logic to this transfer hook that needs an additional account should be added to the ExtraAccountMetaList account.

-* In this case we have a PDA saving the amount how often the token has been transferred, by this code added to the `initialize_extra_account_meta_list` instruction:
+* In this case, we have a PDA saving the amount how often the token has been transferred by this code added to the  `initialize_extra_account_meta_list` instruction:

 <br>